GrigorisLionis/Elektion-Data-Scraper/README.md

 # Election-Data-Scraper
 Simple scraper for greek parliamentary election data from the official web site (https://ekloges.ypes.gr/)
 As  gioiliop7   suggested there is an API for scraping some of the data.
+The older python scipt using headless selenium is also included.
-Implemeted a python script for downloading the election data, and saving them to a JSON file as a dictionary
+The code consists of a  python script for downloading the election data, and saving them to a JSON file as a dictionary
 A second script -exportcsv.py- reads the JSON files and exports data to csv
 ## Usage
 * ekloges_parser_json.py is run, probably more than one time, to download all data into two JSON files